JamesNK/Newtonsoft.Json/CONTRIBUTING.md

 When submitting a pull request to the [GitHub Repository][github] make sure to do the following:

 - Check that new and updated code follows Json.NET's existing code formatting and naming standard
-- Run Json.NET's unit tests to ensure no existing functionality has been effected
+- Run Json.NET's unit tests to ensure no existing functionality has been affected
 - Write new unit tests to test your changes.
 All features and fixed bugs must have tests to verify they work